Visual Display Solutions

 Realizing your imaginations

 NEW: Visual Upgrades for FFS with Eyevis ESP Series DLP® LED Projectors – click for more information

 Whatever your visual requirements, IDT can offer the right solution

 Visualisations are one of the most effective simulation aspects for training, engineering and research.
 Accurate and high fidelity visuals contribute greatly to the success of training exercises and achieving research goals.
 IDT is specialized in the definition of requirements of visualisations for different kind of applications.
-We work together with qualified and professional parties from industry to realize visual solutions, ranging from visual databases to completely integrated visual display systems.
 Commercial off-the-shelf solutions are possible, as well as custom designs.
 IDT seeks the best possible solution within your budget.

 Projection systems of today range from very affordable commercial off-the-shelf systems, to simulation-specific solutions, provide a multitude of solutions, depending on the requirements of the project.
 However, the trade-offs with respect to the visual performance and how these could influence the perception by the simulator operator or controller should also be considered.
 There are many choices and consequences certain display parameters can have on the ability of the displayed visual image to stimulate the controller’s visual motion sensors.

 Defining your needs

 The first and most important step towards realizing a suitable visual display solution is accurately defining your visualisation needs.
 This depends on various aspects such as: